Justia Lawyer Rating

 Contact a Cook County Construction Accident Attorney Today

 Depending on the circumstances of the situation, you may be able to claim compensation through a couple of different ways.
 If the person died while they were on the job, you may be able to claim death benefits from a workers’ compensation claim.
 In other situations, you may have to pursue compensation through a wrongful death claim.
-At the Law Office of John S. Fotopoulos, P.C., we can help you determine the best type of case to pursue to obtain maximum compensation.
+At the Fotopoulos Law Office, we can help you determine the best type of case to pursue to obtain maximum compensation.
 Our compassionate Tinley Park, IL, construction accident injury lawyers are happy to help you begin your case today.
 Call our office at 708-942-8400 to schedule a free consultation.

 Sources: